Why did you choose University of Plymouth?

 The online industry is still a very young industry, it’s growing and evolving on a daily basis, therefore, it’s a wonderful time to be involved within this field for any marketing or business studies graduate.
 Experience is key, which is why I cannot express how essential it is to have a placement year in industry; of course passion and ambition are also key.

 As a graduate are you involved with the University now?
 For example, have you returned to speak to current students or kept in touch with your lecturers?

 I am still very much involved with the University, my younger sister is currently in her second year studying for a degree in Marketing and I will also be visiting the University soon for the Marketing and Business Alumni Reunion.

-Would you recommend undertaking a course with Plymouth University?
+Would you recommend undertaking a course with University of Plymouth?